 Lidl’s revolving Wine Tour selection, which changes every couple of months, is always a popular draw for shoppers – and the new French Wine Tour has just hit the shelves.
 The selection encompasses dry whites, rosés and reds, plus two sweet wines.
 It will be in stores while stocks last and until the next Wine Tour goes on sale in late September.

 The buyers for the German-owned supermarket, which established itself in the UK in 1994, do a great job of sourcing small quantities of interesting and well-priced wines for the Wine Tour line-up.
 Between this and the core range, it offers a comprehensive selection of Old and New World wines across a range of styles.

 Lidl introduces six ‘Wine Tour’ updates to its core range every year.
 The wines are only available for a short period of time, while stocks last.
-The Christmas Wine Tour selection went on sale on Thursday 24 November – every wine in the Tour goes into every store.
-The wines listed below are a mix of highlights from the Christmas Wine Tour press tasting in October 2022, and wines that are part of Lidl’s core range, tasted previously and still available.
+The French Wine Tour 2023 selection went on sale on Thursday 27 July – every wine in the Tour goes into every store.
+The first nine wines listed below are highlights from the French Wine Tour, and the remaining wines are part of Lidl’s core range, tasted at this and / or previous press tastings, that are still available.